Humboldt-WI/blog/content/research/applied_predictive_modeling_19/Matching_Methods.md

 * Generalized Gradient Boosting

 #### Propesity Score Estimation
+The idea with propensity score matching is that we use a logit model to estimate the probability that each observation in our dataset was in the treatment or control group.Then we use the predicted probabilities to prune out dataset such that, forevery treated unit, there’s a control unit that can serve as a viable counterfactual.

 The estimation of propensity scores could be done using:

 * Statistical models: logistic regression, porbit regression